 The peak season for wildflowers around Grand Junction is earlier than most of Colorado due to warm winters and no mud season.
-So, if you come to the area in search of wildflower hikes, late April and early May are great times to head out and explore areas like the Colorado National Monument (CNM), McInnis Canyons or Dominguez-Escalante Canyon.
-For bright flowers that are a little more discreet, the vibrant petals that bloom from the native cacti burst as early as May in CNM and surrounding areas.
+So, if you come to the area searching for wildflower hikes, late April to late September are great times to head out and explore areas like the Colorado National Monument (CNM), McInnis Canyons or Dominguez-Escalante Canyon.
+For bright and discreet flowers, the vibrant petals that bloom from the native cacti burst as early as May in CNM and surrounding areas.
 Colorado National Monument's tall south-facing cliffs provide warmth and protection, allowing year-round flowering for an array of beautiful colors.

 For higher elevations like the Grand Mesa, aim for late May-early June to hike alongside columbines, delphiniums and mountain bluebells, whose blooms last until early July, depending on the weather.
 Many wildflowers, including common lupine, sun spots and sneezeweed, bloom in July and continue into early fall, so you are bound to see a kaleidoscope of colors along the trails.
-Pack a picnic and enjoy the crisp mountain air, while looking across the largest flat-top mountain in the world or drop a line in one of the 300 alpine lakes are scattered across the top of this magnificent mesa.
+Pack a picnic and enjoy the crisp mountain air while looking across the largest flat-top mountain in the world, or drop a line in one of the 300 alpine lakes scattered across the top of this magnificent mesa.

-Another unique, sensory-stimulating experience in Grand Junction is the Colorado Lavender Festival, which takes place every June.
+Another unique, sensory-stimulating experience in Grand Junction is touring the lavender fields.
 Guests love to feast their eyes on acres of purple and “pick your own” lavender at Belli Fiori Lavender Farm.
-Don’t forget to check their shop!
-It is filled with aromatherapy, culinary and body care products that are all infused with the lavender grown on their farm.
-The family also owns a distillery, called Highlands Distillery.
+Don’t forget to check out their shop!
+It is filled with aromatherapy, culinary and body care products infused with the lavender grown on their farm.
+The family also owns a distillery called Highlands Distillery.
 Their technique is uber-sophisticated and worth a sip!
 ‘No surprise, there’s a lavender drink.